hashicorp/consul/website/source/docs/platform/k8s/helm.html.md

   - <a name="v-server-extraconfig" href="#v-server-extraconfig">`extraConfig`</a> (`string: "{}"`) -
   A raw string of extra JSON or HCL configuration for Consul servers.
-This will be saved as-is into a ConfigMap that is read by the Consul agents.
+This will be saved as-is into a ConfigMap that is read by the Consul server agents.
   This can be used to add additional configuration that isn't directly exposed by the chart.